 - THE EXECUTIVE DIRECTOR: Attends policy meetings hosted by MassDEP, provides testimony on regulations, and acts as a liaison between Members and State organizations.

-- AT THE STATE HOUSE: The SSRC is a strong and consistent voice at the State House, sharing our Members’ concert with State policymakers and working with other organizations to move cost- and resource-saving legislation forward.
+- AT THE STATE HOUSE: The SSRC is a strong and consistent voice at the State House, sharing our Members’ concerns with State policymakers and working with other organizations to move cost- and resource-saving legislation forward.
+We are leading the drive toward Producer Responsibility legislation, which would shift recycling and disposal costs from municipalities and ratepayers to producers and consumers.

 - TESTIMONY: We have testified and communicate with legislators in support of producer responsibility, right to repair, disposable bag ban and other legislation. (see Advocacy)